-Remember that pause on advertising in the early days of the pandemic?
+Remember that pause on advertising back in the early days of the pandemic?
 To avoid sounding insensitive or tone-deaf, many brands stopped for a moment to rethink their messaging.
-What we didn’t know then was how long the health crisis would last.
+What we didn’t know then was how long the ongoing health crisis would linger.
 Nor did we foresee the impact it would have on customer needs and expectations.
 Today, brand interactions, purchase decision criteria, and shopping behaviors have shifted across nearly every industry.
 As a result, customers are starting to think and feel differently about many of the brands they’ve known and trusted.
 This presents a unique point in time for companies to assess their brand positioning strategy more often and make sure it aligns with shifting customer expectations.

 In the past, your brand positioning wasn’t something that needed to be tracked or frequently monitored.
 The events or situations prompting a change usually took place gradually, over a period of time.
-Although nothing was usual about 2020 and realizing that 2021 won’t be much different, you may want to consider rethinking your brand more frequently to help identify potential challenges you may encounter in the future.
+Although nothing was usual about 2020 and 2021, you may want to consider rethinking your brand more frequently to help identify potential challenges you may encounter in the future.
 The time is always right for companies to check-in and listen to how their target audience is feeling about their brand, pandemic or not.
 Here are some signs that a brand refresh may be needed and a marketing research approach to help guide you through the process.

 Signs Your Brand Positioning May Need Updating

 Before rushing into a repositioning effort, it’s a good idea to step back and check for signs an update may be needed.
 These can include events happening in your industry or competitive landscape as well as unexpected shifts in performance metrics or your customer experience.